NidishM/t2021-2-1/README.md

 # t2021-2-1

-Coding language used: Python, Javascript
+Coding language used: Python

+Thank you :>